aimux docs

 • Enter confirms the current action

-• if a directory is selected, aimux can use the directory basename as the session name seed
+• if a directory is selected, aimux can use the directory basename as the workspace name seed

-Project-bound sessions are useful when you want every new tab in that session to start in the same repository or workspace.
+Project-bound workspaces are useful when you want every new tab in that workspace to start in the same repository or workspace.

 Project Directory Picker